Flavor changing top decays to charm and Higgs with $\tau \tau$ at the LHC: Discovery Potential at the Parton Level

 Applying all the selection criteria at parton level for $\sqrt{s} = 13$, 14 and 27~TeV, our signal cross sections for $\lambda_{tch} = 0.064$ are shown in Table~\ref{sigcross}.
-The cross sections for the backgrounds after applying the selection requirements discussed in section~\ref{sec:bdt} are presented in Table~\ref{bkgcross}.
+The cross sections with $\lambda_{tch} = 0.01$ are also presented for a simple estimate to find the cross sections for other values of this FCNH Yukawa coupling.
+The cross sections for the backgrounds after applying the selection requirements are presented in Table~\ref{bkgcross}.